vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

 title: Notifications through DBus on NixOS
 description: |
-  A walkthrough of my noob-ish attempt to understand how notifications :speech_balloon:work on my system running NixOS :snowflake:, before improving the setup altogether with some new eyecandy. :eyes: :candy:
+  A walkthrough of my noob-ish attempt to understand how notifications
+  :speech_balloon: work on my system running NixOS :snowflake:, before improving the setup altogether with some new eyecandy. :eyes::candy:
 date:  2018-01-19 14:03:52 +0000
 type: tools # for icon
 category: tools # for url